TU-Darmstadt-APQ/labscript-user-devices-artemis/README.md

 ---
 ## Knowledge gathering
+#### HDF files
+ The HDF file begins life containing only experiment parameters.
+As it is passed between components of the labscript suite, the file grows to contain the hardware instructions, acquired data, and analysis results.
+ The GUI, runmanager, creates the HDF file for the experiment shot and stores the parameters within.
+ If a parameter is a list of values, rather than a single value, runmanager creates an HDF file (a prospective shot) for each value.
 #### Kinds of Devices
 - Device: parent class for all devices (labscript.base)
 - IntermediateDevice: base class for all devices that are to be clocked by a pseudoclock (labscript.core)